 - Coffee Factory: Another great place for expiring Ecuadorian coffee is the Coffee Factory, located right next to Park La Carolina.
 Each table has a regular USB plug for charging and the wifi is decent.

-🏘 Where to stay in Quito in Guayaquil
+🏘 Where to stay in Guayaquil

 - Malecón2000: The new boardwalk of Guayaquil was a recent urban development and planning project and attracts mostly expats and digital nomads to live in one of the modern city apartments.
 You can expect to pay higher rents, something between 600 to 1,000 Euro a month.